Find Affordable College Courses

 Out of the 48 schools in the Southwest Region that were part of this year’s ranking, Grand Canyon University landed the # 5 spot on the list.
 Located in the large city of Phoenix, Grand Canyon University is a private for-profit college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at Grand Canyon University are $17,189 per year.
+Grand Canyon University undergraduate students pay an average of $17,189 in tuition and fees each year.
 On average, political science graduates from Grand Canyon University take out $25,605 in student loans while working on their degree.

 Read full report on Political Science & Government at Grand Canyon University